DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/lectures/week-1/level-2/_index.md

 - The NES featured enhanced audio capabilities compared to its predecessors.
 It included three synthesized musical voices (two pulse waves and one triangle wave), a noise channel, and the capacity for 6-bit PCM audio up to 33KHz.
 - These advancements allowed composers to create more complex and memorable game music, contributing to the NES's reputation for iconic soundtracks.
 - With high-quality hardware that rivalled arcade systems, the NES played a crucial role in shifting the gaming landscape.
 It drew gamers away from arcades to home gaming, notably with titles like "Donkey Kong" and "Super Mario Bros," and heralded the decline of the arcade industry.
+- Constraint: only five voices meant that bass, melody and percussion had to share channels, so composers used rapid arpeggios and rhythm tricks to simulate chords (pressforsound.com).
+Cartridges had limited ROM sizes (commonly 128 KB or less), restricting the length and fidelity of music.

 {{%/ note %}}